 Suing the Hospital

-Ultimately, when filing a lawsuit against at-fault medical professionals for misdiagnosis and other mistakes, your lawyer can file the case against all physicians who participated in your treatment as well as the hospital they work for.
+Ultimately, when filing a lawsuit against at-fault medical professionals for misdiagnosis and other mistakes, your Arkansas personal injury lawyers can file the case against all physicians who participated in your treatment as well as the hospital they work for.
 Many radiologists and treating physicians at the hospital are employees of the same hospital network, so you can often sue them and the hospital all at once in a medical malpractice lawsuit.
 If any of those doctors were in private practice, you can still usually still sue each of them together for their fair share of the fault in your misdiagnosis, but you might not have a case against the hospital itself unless the errors involved equipment issues or hospital employees.

 Damages for Misdiagnosis by a Radiologist in Arkansas